oliviadavis593/DemoGrocer/README.md

 - Staff seeding utilities that provision demo user accounts with pre-configured roles for store workflows.
 - Inventory seeding utilities that provision demo products, lots, and stock levels in Odoo.
 - A simulator that applies daily sales, expiry, and receiving patterns while logging events to JSONL and SQLite.
+- Shrink trigger analysis that flags low-movement and overstock conditions into the shared event log.
 - A FastAPI reporting service exposing recent events, at-risk products, metrics, and label generation.
 - Supporting scripts and Make targets that streamline diagnostics, database migrations, and PDF label previews.